alphagov/govuk-developer-docs/source/manual/data-gov-uk-monitoring.html.md

 ## Log.it

 Each application sends logs to [Logit].
 [Publish] and [Find] use the corresponding [PaaS Service][logit-paas].
 Example query: `source_host: "gds-data-gov-uk.data-gov-uk.find-data-beta" && access.response_code: 500`.

+## Data.gov.uk production dashboard

+You can view the [DGU dashboard](https://grafana-paas.cloudapps.digital/d/rk9fSapik/data-gov-uk-2nd-line?orgId=1) to get an overview of DGU that includes Find 4xx and 5xx, Publish elasticsearch index size and Sidekiq metrics.

 ## Sidekiq ([Publish])